siteorigin/vantage/README.md

 * Framework updates.
 * Updates for compatibility with Page Builder.
 * Improved compatibility with WordPress reading settings.
+* Removed all uses of query_posts.
+* Ensure only published posts are queried by the carousel.
+* Made sure all images used in demo are fully public domain.
+* Updated screenshot to larger size.

 #### 1.1.12
 * Updated to latest extras framework.